tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 Tool provider
-- The tools has good uptime.
+- The tools have good uptime.
 - The results from the tools are correct.
 - How to use the tools is well-documented.
 The documentation serves as instructions (i.e. prompts) on how to use the tools.
 - Maintain the MCP server so that MCP clients can interact with it